Communications and Media: B.A.

 With many notable communications and media graduates nearby – or at least a video chat away – you’ll have the opportunity to pick their brains during guest lectures, informal networking and more.
 Their expertise can help shape your time in the classroom – and may even be the foot in the door for your first job!

 Ouachita at Sundance is one of several high-impact travel experiences available to communications students.
 The class attends Sundance Film Festival each year to see and discuss faith, culture and storytelling at the forefront of the film industry.
 Then, apply it to your career with a semester of study.

 You’ll be trained on industry-standard tools of the trade, including the Adobe Creative Suite and cutting edge video, photo and audio equipment.
 The Turner Studio, Speer Design Labs (two Mac-only computer labs) and publications newsroom are spaces geared toward collaborative and hands-on student learning.

 that sets you apart.

-As a communications and media major at Ouachita, you’ll have many opportunities to gain hands-on experience outside of the classroom.
+As a communications & media major at Ouachita, you’ll have many opportunities to gain hands-on experience outside of the classroom.
 From working on our award-winning student publications staffs to off-campus internships to serving with campus organizations, there will be an option that fits your needs and passions.
-Every communications & media major is required to practice their skills on at least two staffs during their junior and senior years and internships are encouraged.
-Many majors join a staff as a freshman and rise to assistant editor, editor or director positions.
+Every communications & media major at Ouachita is required to practice their skills on at least two media teams during their junior and senior years, and internships are encouraged.
+Many majors join a team as a freshman and rise to assistant editor, editor or director positions.
 These portfolio-building opportunities will take your resume to the next level when it comes to pursuing a career in the field.

 GET IN TOUCH